Society for Research in Child Development

 Presenters Catherine Rosasco-Mitchell and Carolyn Palmer

-Note: People interested in this link were also interested in the presentation, Six Body-to-Brain Strategies 2018 at the Movementis Movement and Cognition conference is on this link.
+(Note, people interested in this link were also interested in the presentation, Six Body-to-Brain Strategies 2018, at the Movementis Movement and Cognition conference is on this link.
 The studies with ADHD children and movement would benefit the most from the strategies.
-Strategies were tested and proven effective for children with behavioral challenges, attention deficit, and a child’s general well-being.
+Strategies were tested and proven effective for children with behavioral challenges, attention deficits, and general well-being.)